holdex/developers/docs/CONTRIBUTING.md

    is ready.
 1. [Link opened PR](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
    to the corresponding Problem (issue).
+1. Assign yourself to the PR so it is clear who is working on it.
 1. Before marking your PR as ready for review, assign **at least one reviewer** (team or individual).
 Do not merge without approved review.